stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 The receipt of a notification message will, in general, cause the receiving party to perform one or more outbound queries for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
-When done via port 53, the size of these queries is comparable to that of the NOTIFY messages themselves, rendering any amplification attempts futile.
+When done using standard DNS, the size of these queries is comparable to that of the NOTIFY messages themselves, rendering any amplification attempts futile.
 The number of queries triggered per notification is also limited by the requirement that a NOTIFY message can refer to one child only.

 However, when the outgoing query occurs via encrypted transport, some amplification is possible, both with respect to bandwidth and